 - launching: 100 points

 - flight stability: 100 points

 - landing quality (no crash, no damage): 100 points

-- Ianding precision
+- landing precision

-100 points in the landing area:

 100 points in the landing area:

 10 points/metre will be deducted for a landing outside the area.

 In the case of a major failure caused by an engine malfunction and if the model can not fly again, no points will be given for the flight execution; only the points given for the static judging will be taken into consideration for the final classification.